Proprietary Leases Defined: What They Are And How They Impact Co-Ops

 Co-op membership comes with a few drawbacks.
 It’s also important to know that the proprietary lease gives the management of the co-op the right to evict you if you don’t pay maintenance fees or violate a rule.
 In addition, you don’t actually purchase real estate when you buy into a co-op.

-Learn more about the difference between condos and co-ops and their pros and cons.
+Still trying to decide if co-op membership is right for you?
+Learn about the differences between condos and co-ops and their pros and cons.

 10 Most Expensive Cities In The US